 Pets are an integral part of the family for millions of Australians and we welcome our furry friends into our homes and hearts more than ever before.
-Living with pets can be fun, entertaining and even relaxing, but it doesn’t always go so smoothly.
-Some pets have a particular knack for getting up to mischief, so will your home insurance cover you if your pet causes accidental damage to your house or contents?
+But living with pets doesn't always go so smoothly as we'd like.
+And it's important to know why your home insurance won't usually cover you if your pet causes accidental damage to your house or contents.

 Not necessarily.
 In fact, many insurers don’t offer accidental damage cover as standard, and you’ll need to purchase it as an optional extra if you want to be covered for loss or damage caused by unfortunate mishaps.
 Even then, some policies will exclude damage caused by pets, so you’ll need to read the fine print to check whether this exclusion will affect your cover.